 - "What else have they lied about?"

-- "How can I ever trust him/her again?"
+- "Can I ever trust them again?"

 - "Can we recover from this?"

 - "Should I walk away from this relationship?"

 - "Was there something wrong in our relationship?"